DNXLabs/tools-box/scripts/s3-migration/README.md

 ### Recommendation

-1. Spin up an EC2 instance
+1. Create instance role with s3 admin and SSM policy (target account)
-2. Create an instance role and attach it to the EC2 Instance
+2. Spin up EC2 instance on the target account with SSM agent and attach the instance role that was created on the previous step
-3. Update the policy of source buckets with the new instance role
+3. Update the source bucket policy (origin account) to allow access to the instance role created on the target account
-4. Install screen
+4. Run the sync script using screen
-5. Run this script on screen
+5. Clean up role, policy, and ec2 instance created for the s3 migration purpose

 ## Built With